tlquick/InventoryCRUD/README.md

 # InventoryCRUD
-Simple Inventory CRUD using vanilla JavaScript circa 2015
+Simple Inventory CRUD using vanilla JavaScript used in web systems subject circa 2015